-Amazon EC2 provides two APIs: SOAP and REST.
-The same XML body is returned in both the REST API and SOAP API.
 The WSDL for each supported API version is available from the following URI:

 The following is a list of sample source code snippets that matched your search term.
 Source code snippets are chunks of source code that were found out on the Web that you can cut and paste into your own source code.
 Whereas most of the sample source code we've curated for our directory is for consuming APIs, we occasionally find something interesting on the API provider side of things.
 If you know of some sample source code that would be of interest to the ProgrammableWeb community, we'd like to know about it.
 Be sure to check our guidelines for making contributions to ProgrammableWeb.

 The Amazon EC2 Ruby code sample allows web crawling with Amazon Elastic Compute Cloud (EC2), Amazon Simple Storage Service (S3), and Amazon Simple Queue Service (SQS).
 All developers have access to the tools at no cost, because is under General Public License.

 The Amazon EC2 Java code sample created by Tom White, provides a zip file with a MapReduce application to analyze a large collection of web access logs.
 Amazon EC2 is a service that allows the storage of applications in a private and secure cloud.